shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_6/exercise_6.md

 This function moves the game forward one step. _One step increments the game’s `tick` variable and moves the snake, possibly causing it to eat and grow._

 _Moving_ the snake means that the snake both gains and loses a segment (unless it eats).
 The new segment’s coordinates are determined by the segment that was previously at the front of the snake and the direction the snake is heading.
 If the snake does not eat, it loses the oldest segment, namely the one that was previously at the end of the snake.
-To see if the snake has eaten, you should check to see if adding a new segment in the direction of the header collides with a piece of food.
+To see if the snake has eaten, you should check to see if adding a new segment in the direction of the head collides with a piece of food.

 > **Hint**: To remove an element from the end of a list, think about how you can use the `rest` and `reverse` functions (you can find `reverse` in the [Racket Documentation](https://docs.racket-lang.org/htdp-langs/intermediate-lam.html#%28def._htdp-intermediate-lambda._%28%28lib._lang%2Fhtdp-intermediate-lambda..rkt%29._reverse%29%29)).

 This function **does not** replace eaten food; `play-game` (in `snake-lib`) handles that task.
 You **do need to handle removing the eaten food**, however.

+> **Hint**: It might be convenient to have <a href="https://bain-cs111.github.io/course-files/quizzes/q3_glossary_compact.pdf">functions that check to see if something is a _member_ of a list or possibly _removes_ certain items of a list.</a>

 Below are two examples of the behavior of this function for the snake before and after a single step.
 The first scenario shows the snake moving upwards without eating.
 The second is the same scenario except the snake eats a piece of food as it moves upward.